April 25th - May 9th, 2022

 Castlewood House, Dingle, County Kerry

-Picture waking up and looking out at one of the most beautiful sights in the world, Dingle Bay At Castlewood House, they make this picture a reality.
+Picture waking up and looking out at one of the most beautiful sights in the world, Dingle Bay.
+Castlewood House makes this picture a reality.

-Four-star Castlewood House is Dingle’s newest boutique property, just a five-minute walk from the lower center of Dingle town.
+Four-star Castlewood House is just a five-minute walk from the lower center of Dingle town.
 They set the standards where others follow.
 Every care is taken and every need is anticipated to ensure comfort and relaxation during your stay.

 The House Hotel, Galway, County Galway

-This 4-star boutique hotel in Galway is ideally located within the city center – one minute from Quay Sreet and five minutes from Eyre Square.
+This 4-star boutique hotel in the heart of the Latin Quarter, where Galway comes alive.
+Here, you’ll be right around the corner from the ever bustling Quay Street and Shop Street and just five minutes from Eyre Square.
 Rooms are chic, quiet, intimate, and oozing in comfort.
 Enjoy the hotel’s feel and vibe, whether it’s in your room, their stylish lobby, or in the cocktail bar.

 Ashford Castle, Cong, County Mayo